When everything seems to be going wrong, and you don’t know how to cope, try these helpful tips to get your life back on track.

 4. Check your food supplies.

 You’re looking for meals that take only 15-20 minutes to cook, or emergency meals that require little more than heating up.
 If you’ve been doing meal planning, then you’ll already have these sorted, you may just have to juggle things around a little.
-If you don’t have anything on hand, get to the supermarket (aren’t you glad you made yourself presentable now?) and purchase the healthiest, quickest to cook food that you can.
+If you don’t have anything on hand, get to the supermarket (aren’t you glad you made yourself presentable now?) and purchase the healthiest, fastest to cook food that you can.
 For example, you can buy several cooked chickens and prepared salads that will take the pressure off you for several days without you having to resort to unhealthy and expensive takeaways.

 Congratulate yourself for having made it so far!
 You’ve now done the basics that will keep things ticking over while you get your head in the right space.

 If you can keep going, read on.